pixel

 Options for Filing a Property Damage Lawsuit

-If you still find the insurance settlement to be insufficient after presenting your evidence, you may consider filing a property damage lawsuit.
+If you still find the settlement to be insufficient after presenting your evidence, you may consider filing a property damage lawsuit.
 Here are steps to guide you through this process:

 • Consult with a Car Accident Attorney: An attorney can provide valuable insights into the viability of your case.
 They can assess whether the insurance company’s offer is reasonable based on the evidence you’ve gathered.